This blog post is part of a multi-part article series designed to help business owners and non-technical users grow and succeed online.

 - Over 37 million searches made each month on Google are for terms related to WordPress.

-- The WordPress application is 100% free to download, use and modify.
+- WordPress is completely free to download, use and modify.
 The WordPress application is built using an open source content management system.

-- WordPress code is worked on by volunteers.
-Thousands of people from all over the world work on developing and improving the WordPress software on an ongoing basis.
+- WordPress code is continually built and improved upon by volunteers.
+People from all around the world are at work developing and improving the WordPress software on an ongoing basis.

-- WordPress is continually being updated to address bugs and improve its features and security.
+- WordPress is updated on a regular basis to fix bugs and improve its ease of use and security.

 - WordPress can deliver your content online to visitors worldwide.
 WordPress has been translated and localized into over 70 international languages.

 In simple terms, a content management system (CMS), is a website maintenance tool for non-technical users.
-It is designed to make it easy for non-technical website owners to add, modify and manage content on their website.
+It is designed to make it easy for non-technical website owners to add, edit and manage all content on their website.

 WordPress began in 2003.
 It was originally written by Matt Mullenweg and Mike Little.
-Since then, WordPress has grown to become the largest self-hosted blogging tool in the world, used on millions of websites and seen by tens of millions of people every day.
+It is currently the most downloaded self-hosted CMS application in the world, used on millions of websites and accessed by tens of millions of people every day.

 WordPress is owned by Automattic.com, which currently employs around 300 people, all of whom are home-based.
-Despite being a distributed company with so few employees, WordPress.com (the hosted version of the WordPress software) currently attracts more unique visitors than Amazon, Facebook, Twitter, eBay, and Yahoo.com …
+Despite being a distributed company and having so few employees, WordPress.com (the hosted version of WordPress) currently attracts more unique views per month than Amazon, Facebook, eBay, Yahoo.com, and Twitter …

 WordPress is the world’s leading CMS platform and powers over 30% of the web …